jclaeson/spotify_trivia_app/replit.md

 An interactive music trivia game built with Expo React Native that challenges users to identify songs from short audio previews.
 The app integrates with Spotify to fetch user playlists and allows searching for themed playlists.

 ## Recent Changes
-- **November 18, 2024**: Simplified to 15-second preview playback for all users
+- **November 18, 2024**: Premium users can now play all tracks with 15-second snippets
-  - Changed preview duration from 5 seconds to 15 seconds
+  - Changed preview duration to 15 seconds for all users
-  - Removed Premium playback (Web Playback SDK) - all users now get same experience
+  - **Premium users**: Use Spotify Web Playback SDK to play first 15 seconds of ANY track
+  - **Free users**: Use preview URLs (only tracks with preview URLs available)
   - Added "Open in Spotify" button to open full track in Spotify web player
-  - Simplified GamePlayScreen to only use expo-av with preview URLs
-  - All users (free and premium) now play 15-second previews consistently
+  - Premium playback uses event-driven state tracking for accurate position monitoring
+  - Both Premium and free users get 15-second playback duration
   - Fixed server.js port configuration: backend uses 8082, Expo uses 8081
 - **November 17, 2024**: Initial app creation with Spotify OAuth integration
   - Implemented complete game flow with authentication, playlist selection, gameplay, and results